WELCOME TO

 established clump are produced in a very staggered manner.
 The first scapes are in bloom

-clump, this daylily establishes and grows quickly, sending up strong
+this daylily establishes and grows quickly, sending up strong numbers of

 others have finished their bloom.